acummings04/Entra-ID-Portfolio-Project/Project.md

 maybe lacking authentication

 1. Group Creation
 In our simulated company, we have already created 3 security groups categorized by departments.
-Groups are helpful for organizing users while also assigning roles to the group itself, which is then inherited by any users placed within that group.
-The existing groups can be seen below:
+Creating groups is the first step toward managing user identities, and can be used to assign roles and permissions to a group.
+This allows any roles assigned to the group to be inherited to any users assigned within that group, making permission auditing simpler.
+For this project, we will only be assigning roles at the user level.
 <img width="1594" height="918" alt="Screenshot 2026-09-03 172857" src="https://github.com/user-attachments/assets/cbe64cb8-3af0-4d4c-9c6c-f1eeef7b9a7c" />

-We will start by creating a new group, which we will name software development.
-While creating a new group, we will give it a name and owner while also designating it as a security group.
-We also have the option to add existing users to the group, but we will create a new user in the next step.
+While creating our new groups, we will name it after the department title to make user management easier.
+This is also where we could assign baseline permissions to any users in that department, however we would still need to assign higher privileges at the account level.

 <img width="1591" height="920" alt="Screenshot 2026-09-03 173510" src="https://github.com/user-attachments/assets/9c895914-9815-4f81-8525-cbe46f547cd8" />